Niche Guides / Book

 Books on the 747 has niched down by focusing on horror/thriller book content

-• Young Adult Fiction: This niche focuses on books targeted towards teenage readers, covering genres such as fantasy, romance, and dystopian fiction.
+• Young Adult Fiction: This niche focuses on books targeted at young adult readers, typically aged between 12 and 18.
+It covers a wide range of genres, including fantasy, romance, and dystopian fiction.

 Planning Out Your Book Blog